Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 - Place the backup file in the `Database Backup` folder of the project.

-#### 7.Commit your changes and push your commits to your fork on GitHub.
+#### 7. Commit your changes and push your commits to your fork on GitHub.
 Create a pull request (assigned to your mentor) to merge your changes to the main branch of your fork on GitHub.

 ## Notes